 Tucked away in a quiet corner of Sai Kung town is a hidden gem – Sai Kung Montessori School; a charming kindergarten that provides a lucky group of children with a genuine, heartfelt, 100-per cent Montessori education.

 Now in its second year, Sai Kung Montessori was started by Melody Foerster.
 Originally from Canada, Melody was first introduced to the concept of Montessori 12 years ago through a friend who was a Montessori teacher.
 Having studied neurophysiology in university, majoring in the evolution of the nervous system, Melody became interested in early childhood development and became completely sold on the philosophy behind a Montessori education.
 Openly in awe of the work of Montessori creator Dr Maria Montessori, and with a deeper respect and understanding of the philosophy that her degree leant her (and not wanting to work in a lab), becoming a Montessori teacher was the perfect fit.

-“Montessori education is groundbreaking because it is the only method of education based on scientific observation of the child,”
+“Montessori education is groundbreaking because it is the only method of education based on scientific observations of the child,” enthuses Melody.

 During her nine years teaching Montessori, Melody has worked in Beijing, Hangzhou and at another Hong Kong-based Montessori school, before deciding to set up her own kindergarten with Sai Kung Montessori, which today we have the pleasure of visiting.